Jpoker01/unity-game-gareth_odyssey/README.md

   <img src="Assets/gareth_anim2.gif">
 </p>

-*An obelisk lights up as Gareth passes — if the player falls on a death zone, they are respawned there (without one life).*
+*An obelisk lights up (activates) as Gareth passes — if the player dies, they are respawned there.*

 ---